oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Proposed Countermeasures

-There are multiple technical solutions to achieve this goal:
+There are two good technical solutions to achieve this goal:

+  * **PKCE**: The PKCE parameter `code_challenge` along with the corresponding `code_verifier` as specified in [@!RFC7636] can be used as a countermeasure.
+In contrast to its original intention, the verifier check fails although the client uses its correct verifier but the code is associated with a challenge that does not match.
+PKCE is a deployed OAuth feature, even though it was originally intended for securing native apps only.
-  * **Nonce**: OpenID Connect's existing `nonce` parameter can be used for the purpose of detecting authorization code injection attacks.
+  * **Nonce**: OpenID Connect's existing `nonce` parameter can be used for the same purpose.
 The `nonce` value is one-time use and created by the client.
 The client is supposed to bind it to the user agent session and sends it with the initial request to the OpenId Provider (OP).
 The OP binds `nonce` to the authorization code and attests this binding in the ID token, which is issued as part of the code exchange at the token endpoint.
 If an attacker injected an authorization code in the authorization response, the nonce value in the client session and the nonce value in the ID token will not match and the attack is detected.
 The assumption is that an attacker cannot get hold of the user agent state on the victim's device, where he has stolen the respective authorization code.

-The main advantage of this option is that `nonce` is an existing feature used in the wild.
-On the other hand, leveraging `nonce` by the broader OAuth community would require AS and clients to adopt ID Tokens.
-  * **Code-bound State**: The `state` parameter as specified in [@!RFC6749] could be used similarly to what is described above.
-    This would require to add a further parameter `state` to the code exchange token endpoint request.
-The authorization server would then compare the `state` value it associated with the code and the `state` value in the parameter.
-If those values do not match, it is considered an attack and the request fails.
-The advantage of this approach would be to utilize an existing OAuth parameter.
-But it would also mean to re-interpret the purpose of `state` and to extend the token endpoint request.
-  * **PKCE**: The PKCE parameter `code_challenge` along with the corresponding `code_verifier` as specified in [@!RFC7636] could be used in the same way as `nonce` or `state`.
-In contrast to its original intention, the verifier check would fail although the client uses its correct verifier but the code is associated with a challenge, which does not match.
-PKCE is a deployed OAuth feature, even though it is used today to secure native apps only.
-  * **Token Binding**: Token binding [@I-D.ietf-oauth-token-binding]
-    could also be used.
-In this case, the code would need to be bound to two legs, between user agent and AS and the user agent and the client.
-This requires further data (extension to response) to manifest binding id for particular code.
-Token binding is promising as a secure and convenient mechanism (due to its browser integration).
-As a challenge, it requires broad browser support and use with native apps is still under discussion.
-  * **Per-instance client id/secret**: One could use per instance `client_id` and secrets and bind the code to the respective `client_id`.
-Unfortunately, this does not fit into the web application programming model (would need to use per-user client IDs).
+Other solutions, like binding `state` to the code, using token binding for the code, or per-instance client credentials are conceivable, but lack support and bring new security requirements.

-PKCE seems to be the most obvious solution for OAuth clients as it is available and effectively used today for similar purposes for OAuth native apps whereas `nonce` is appropriate for OpenId Connect clients.
+PKCE is the most obvious solution for OAuth clients as it is available and effectively used today for similar purposes for OAuth native apps whereas `nonce` is appropriate for OpenId Connect clients.

 Note on pre-warmed secrets: An attacker can circumvent the countermeasures described above if he is able to create or capture the